Gaganub/Gaganub/README.md

 *International Journal of Scientific Research in Engineering and Management (IJSREM)*
 Published: May 16, 2025

-Coauthored paper on innovative offline-first social platform with AI-powered emotion analysis and personalized recommendations.
+Coauthored a paper on an innovative offline-first social platform with AI-powered emotion analysis and personalized recommendations.

 </td>
 <td width="40%">